Webhooks

 The Webhook Data Pool, at its core, handles semi-structured schema-less JSON data.
 That means you can add new properties to your payload whenever necessary.
 The entire payload will always be available in the _propel_payload

-- If you stop sending a field that you unpacked into its own column and marked it as required when you created the Data Pool, Propel will return an error.
+Propel will enforce the schema for required fields.
+Thus, if you stop providing data for a field that was previously unpacked into its own column and marked as required when creating the Data Pool, Propel will return an error.

 The table below describes default data type mappings from JSON to Propel types.
 When creating a Webhook Data Pool, you can modify these default mappings.
 For instance, if you know that a column originally typed as a NUMBER contains a UNIX timestamp, you can convert it to a TIMESTAMP by changing the default mapping.